Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 The name DontQ stands for: Do not queue (in a physical queue).

 DontQ is a web browser application and service where your business can offer their customers an easy and sustainable way of queueing.
-With DontQ, your customer will receive an queueing number straight in the phone.
+With DontQ, your customer will receive a queueing number straight in the phone.

 Customers will instantly receive a place in queue by scanning a QR-code when entering a store.
-They will be updated continuously on the queue's progress and a message when it is their turn.
+They will be updated continuously on the queue's progress and receive a message when it is their turn.

 Everything is online and on personal devices.
 So for businesses currently using paper queueing tickets, this service is a more sustainable implementation of that system, with the additional benefits listed below.